 We invited people to write a personal note telling us how they felt about the Library—a "love letter" telling us what they love or a "breakup letter" telling us what they don't.
 A Valentine's tradition: letters from 2020, letters from 2019, letters from 2018.

 TTU surveys all students annually about the quality of service on campus.
-The Library portion of the survey includes questions about overall satisfaction, the website, services students use most frequently, and other topics.
-Fall 2017 results and Fall 2018 results available.
+The Library portion of the survey includes questions about overall satisfaction, the website, most-frequently used services, and other topics.
+Fall 2017, Fall 2018, and Fall 2019 results available.

 We asked students to use the OneSearch Library chat service.
 They found it useful to chat with a real person—not a chatbot—about their questions.
 Infographic created and hosted using Piktochart